Highlights

 Q: When do the catkins appear?

-In late winter/early spring is when the catkins may appear before new growth.
-They will appear on the end of the newest growth.
+They will appear at the ends of the newest growth.
 For instance, below are catkins on a new Willow Twist.

 However, don’t be surprised if you don’t see any catkins appear on the first one to two years of new growth on a Willow Twist, that’s normal.